bcole808/wp-social-metrics-tracker/readme.txt

 Understand what posts your readers are sharing on social networks so that you can write more of what works well.

 = Do more with the data: =

+Export collected data to a spreadsheet for analysis.

 For web developers, this plugin collects and stores social metrics data in a way that can be accessed by other WP plugins or themes.
 For example, the social metrics could be used to display a feed of the most popular posts.
 Metrics are stored as custom post meta fields on each individual post.
 This is an advanced feature which requires writing custom code.